opendistro/for-elasticsearch-docs/docs/elasticsearch/bucket-agg.md

 # Bucket Aggregations

 Bucket aggregations categorize sets of documents as buckets.
 The type of bucket aggregation determines whether a given document falls into a bucket or not.
+You can use bucket aggregations to implement faceted navigation that's usually placed as a sidebar in search results landing pages to help you narrow the results based on their properties.

 ## terms